-15. Assertive questioning; during the whole lesson but especially when presenting new content teachers have to check through adequate questions if and what students have understood.
+15. Assertive questioning; during the whole lesson, but especially when presenting new content, teachers have to check through adequate questioning if and what students have understood.

-- 16. Attentive answering of students' questions; students' questions should never be ignored as they show if and how students conceived the learning content. - 17.
-Positive attitude toward mistakes; students need to know that mistakes are welcome as they offer further learning possibilities. - 18.
-Questions regarding the presented knowledge and skills; these questions are formulated in a way that all students have an opportunity to take part in the lesson. - 19.
-Repeated presentation of the learning content; if it results that the students did not comprehend the learning content on the whole or in part, it has to be retaught.
+- 16. Attentive answering of students' questions; students' questions should never be ignored, as they show if and how students have conceived the learning content. - 17.
+Positive attitude toward mistakes; students need to know that mistakes are welcome, as they offer further learning possibilities. - 18.
+Questions regarding the presented knowledge and skills; these questions should be formulated in such a way that all students have an opportunity to take part in the lesson. - 19.
+Repeated presentation of the learning content; if it is found that the students did not comprehend the learning content on the whole or in part, it has to be retaught.